On this page

 Refer to Chapter 3 of the FVISS Guidelines for more information.

-A service should make their best efforts to correct their records and any information that has already been disclosed to other information sharing entities.
+A service should make their best efforts to correct their records and any information that has already been disclosed to other ISEs.
 The correction of records should occur in a timely manner to reduce any likelihood that incorrect information will continue to be shared.
 Individual officers will not be held liable for incorrectly sharing this information where it has been done in good faith and with reasonable care.

 Refer to Chapter 3 of the FVISS Guidelines or Section 11 of the MARAM Framework Foundation Knowledge Guide for more information.